jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 **Joint hearings**

 ### 158 Applications may be heard together
-(1) The court may hear and determine an application for a declaration under section 67 or an application under section 125 (which relates to the variation, suspension, and discharge of orders made under Part 2) or an application under Part 3A in conjunction with any application under the Adoption Act 1955 or the Care of Children Act 2004 or the Family Proceedings Act 1980 or the Domestic Violence Act 1995 in any case where all the applications relate to the same child or young person (whether or not any or all of those applications also relate to any other person).
+(1) The court may hear and determine an application for a care or protection order or an application under section 125 (which relates to the variation, suspension, and discharge of orders made under Part 2) or an application under Part 3A in conjunction with any application under the Adoption Act 1955 or the Care of Children Act 2004 or the Family Proceedings Act 1980 or the Family Violence Act 2018 in any case where all the applications relate to the same child or young person (whether or not any or all of those applications also relate to any other person).
 (2) If the court, on hearing an application under section 125 for discharge of a care or protection order, together with an application for an order under section 48 of the Care of Children Act 2004, makes an order under section 48 of that Act, the court may determine that there is no realistic possibility that the child or young person will be returned to the parent or guardian or other person having the care of the child or young person before the order was made.
 (3) A determination under subsection (2) may be made— (a) at the same time as the making of an order under section 48 of the Care of Children Act 2004; or